Skip Navigation

 The ULC Library Data Hive consists of data collected from member libraries, as well as publicly available demographic information.
 ULC members can explore dashboards and interactive charts to better understand how libraries are making an impact in their communities.

 The COVID-19 pandemic immensely changed how libraries operate and serve their communities.
-This survey uses collected data to establish a better understanding of pre- and post-pandemic library services and operations.
+ULC's annual Library Insights Survey uses collected data to establish a better understanding of pre- and post-pandemic library services and operations.

-Nearly 100 ULC members provided data for their libraries around the topics of Attraction and Attendance, Location Experience and Use of Space, Programs and Services and Staffing and Budget.
-Respondents shared data for the years 2019 and 2022.
+Since the inaugural survey, nearly 120 ULC members have provided data for their libraries around the topics of Attraction and Attendance, Location Experience and Use of Space, Programs and Services and Staffing and Budget.
+Respondents have now shared data for the years 2019, 2022 and 2023.
 This provides a snapshot of where things were before the pandemic and during recovery.
+Each year's survey captures the previous year's data.

 Member-Data-Hive-Icons_AccessNow2.png